 Our foundation for defining all the Runs at Elevation is based on our Run the Alps Switzerland book.
 The guidebook describes each run, offers detailed information to find the trail head, do the run, and understand what is involved.
 Elevation provides an online resource, and of course the GPX track to follow the exact route we suggest.

 This is only the information needed to get to the run and do it.
 But, based on difficulty, is the run right for you?
 For visitors to the Alps, where are the routes?
 And what's this Way Up thing?
 Let's explain...

 Why did you choose these runs?

 Guides often comment about how most clients want to do the same trips as everyone else.
 The icons.
-Skiers have the Haute Route and hikers the Tour of Mont Blanc.
-But are they the best tours, or the just the best tours to say you've done?
+Skiers have to ski the Haute Route and hikers just have to march around the Tour of Mont Blanc.
+But are they the best tours, or are they just the best tours to say you've done?
 I would argue that there are many gems scattered around the Alps that are far, far better, and much less crowded.
-Some of the runs you'll find here will be out of the way, and you too may ask, "Really?
+Some of the runs you'll find here will be out of the way, and you too will comment, "Really?
 We have to go all the way to the back of the valley for a 20km run?"
 Yes.
 Like Janine said, "Go have a look".
 If you don't believe us, start with the Zinal Run!

 The Runs Map

 All the Runs are visible on one map.
 If you are unfamiliar with Switzerland but know where you'll be visiting, you can see what's nearby.
 Visit the Runs Map.

 The Elevation runs are searchable by canton.
 If you're unfamiliar with Switzerland, a canton is like a state.
 There are 26.
 We've only included the higher mountain regions of Switzerland.
 For more information about the Swiss mountain regions, visit our Swiss Alps mountain region page at ALPSinsight.